 Last summer I got to take a trip back to my old stomping grounds in Michigan, as I was hired to film some tourism video content for a destination marketing agency.

-In a jam-packed two day schedule, we were to film at Jazz Fest, Atwater Brewing, and catch up with RiDetroit (Slow Roll) for a bike ride around the city.
+In a jam-packed two day schedule, we were to film at Jazz Fest, Atwater Brewing, and caught up with RiDetroit (Slow Roll) for a bike ride around the city.
 I met up with the talent for the shoot, Amon Focus, who was great to work with and had an infectiously positive attitude for the whole weekend, despite some really hot temperatures in the city.

 My kit for this shoot needed to be lean and mean, as a lot of this ends up being run and gun, with limited time at each location.
 A compact 4K camera (sony a7iii) with 3-4 zoom lenses was my go-to, but also in my pack I had a GoPro 5, compact drone kit (DJI Mavic), and even a small gimbal (Ronin-S)!
 Pretty impressive that all of these things can fit into a single pack (F-stop Gear Ajna).